Aiken bans outdoor dining throughout city, alcohol consumption in Alley

-In an additional measure to stop the spread of the coronavirus, the City of Aiken has elected to suspend outside dining within Aiken city limits and public consumption of alcohol in the Alley Plaza until emergency orders are lifted.
+In an additional measure to stop the spread of the coronavirus, the City of Aiken has elected to suspend outside dining within Aiken city limits and the public consumption of alcohol in The Alley Plaza until emergency orders are lifted.

-All outdoor dining tables, chairs and other accessories must either be removed or locked down to render them unusable during the duration of the States of Emergency issued by the governor of South Carolina and mayor of Aiken, City Manager Stuart Bedenbaugh said in an email Wednesday.
+All outdoor dining tables, chairs and other accessories must either be removed or locked down to render them unusable during the duration of the States of Emergency issued by the governor of South Carolina and mayor, City Manager Stuart Bedenbaugh said in an email Wednesday.

 The Alley Plaza will still remain open for pedestrian traffic during this time, he said.

-The maximum number of people allowed in the chambers will be 15 people, he said.
-Should the ordinance pass, members of the public who wish to comment on agenda items will have to remain outside of the council chambers until directed inside.
+The maximum number of people allowed in the chambers will be 15, he said.
+Should the ordinance pass, members of the public who wish to comment on agenda items will have to remain outside the council chambers until directed inside.

 Only the mayor, City Council members, essential city staff, news media and persons who have official business in front of City Council will be allowed to be present in the chambers during City Council meetings, according to Bedenbaugh.

-The upcoming meeting can still be viewed live on the City of Aiken YouTube Page.
+The upcoming meeting can be viewed live on the City of Aiken YouTube Page.

 City Council is in the process of rearranging items on the agenda that may not bring "intense public interest," Bedenbaugh said in an email Wednesday.